 Ha, it’s possible.
 I don’t know.
 We don’t have everything so tightly controlled.

 Apart from art, is there anything else you collect?

 I have weapons.
 I never want to be without weapons.
 As protection.
 I like weapons.
 From a child I always had weapons.

-What’s your favourite weapon?
+What’s your favorite weapon?

-I have a small 5mm, 22 calibre, it’s a small revolver.
+I have a small 5mm, 22 caliber, it’s a small revolver.
 That was what Li (Giger’s first wife) shot herself with.
 It’s very small.
 I have three revolvers with gunpowder in the barrel.
 You can fill them up.
 That’s fun.

 Would you recommend the film industry to a fine artist?